Teagardan/videosearch/README.md

 ![Frame Output](https://raw.githubusercontent.com/Teagardan/videosearch/main/screenshots/Teagardan-kaggle_2.png)

-License
+## License

-Licensed under the Apache License, Version 2.0 (the "License").
-See LICENSE.txt for details.
+This project, including all code and the technical writeup, is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See [LICENSE.txt](LICENSE.txt) for details.

 Attribution: Please credit 9497-2957 Québec Inc. when using or redistributing this work.
 For inquiries, contact teagardan@outlook.com.

-Contributing
+## Contributing

 Contributions are welcome!
 Submit pull requests for bug fixes or enhancements.
-See CONTRIBUTING.md for guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.